 Indicate the extent of the radiation field.

-Enter the dose per fraction in either grays (Gy) or centigrays (cGy).
+Enter the dose per fraction in either grays (Gy) or centigrays (cGy) for the reported line of therapy.

-Enter the total number of fractions (treatments) of radiation that were administered.
+Enter the total number of fractions (treatments) of radiation that were administered for the reported line of therapy.
 The recipient may receive more than one fraction per day (hyperfractionation).

-Enter the total dose of radiation given.
+Enter the total dose of radiation given for the reported line of therapy.
 If radiation was given as a single dose, the amount of radiation delivered in the single dose constitutes the total dose.
 If the radiation was given in fractionated doses, multiply the total number of fractions by the dose per fraction to determine the total dose.
 Enter the total dose of radiation in either grays (Gy) or centigrays (cGy).

 Indicate the technique used to deliver radiation therapy.
-If the technique was not “Electron beam” or “Proton,” report “Other” and specify the technique in question 208.
+If the technique was Other, specify.

 Question 209: Surgery

-If the recipient underwent surgical treatment for lymphoma as part of the line of therapy being reported, indicate “Yes” and go to question 210.
-If the recipient did not undergo surgical treatment, report “No” and go to question 215.
+Specify if the recipient underwent surgical treatment for lymphoma as part of the line of therapy being reported.

-Do not report the initial diagnostic biopsy, even if surgery was required, as pre-HCT therapy.
+Do not report the initial diagnostic biopsy, even if surgery was required, as pre-infusion therapy.

 Question 215: Photopheresis